shaneholloman/dropfix/docs/db-ignore.md

 - Linux examples use `/home/username/Dropbox` or `~/Dropbox`

 These were originally created for personal use, so paths were hardcoded to avoid configuration steps.
 When using these commands or scripts, make sure to update the paths to match your specific Dropbox location.

+## Accessing the dropfix Tools

+- **Platform-specific scripts** are available in the `scripts/` directory
+- **Python implementation** is available in the `dropfix` package
+  - Use `python -m dropfix.dropfix` to run the directory ignore tool
+  - Use `python -m dropfix.dropfix-check` to check ignore status

+For detailed usage instructions, see the [main README](../README.md).